Jayden Nikorima: 2017

 In the 2017 season, he spent most of his time with Sydney Roosters feeder club, Wyong Roos.

 In December 2017 Nikorima failed a second drug test and was sacked by the Sydney Roosters.
 The NRL handed down a 12-match suspension to Nikorima that would need to be served in 2018 before he could resume playing.
 NSW Police would charge Nikorima with wilfully making a false declaration for material benefit after he had asked Wyong Roos teammate Brad Keighran to sign a statutory declaration to lie about spiking his drink.
 Keighran was found guilty for his part in the plot, and was sentenced to six months imprisonment, but served his term by way of an intensive community corrections order.
 Nikorima would also avoid imprisonment, instead serving a 12-month community corrections order after being convicted and fined $5,000.
 It was reported that for failing the drugs test he had cost himself close to $1m when he was sacked by the Roosters.

 2019

 He was signed with Brisbane Broncos feeder club, Redcliffe Dolphins in late 2018, joining the club in 2019 to play in the Queensland Cup.

 2021

 In November 2021 he signed with Melbourne Storm for 1 year.

 2022

-On 1 February 2022, Jayden was named to make his New Zealand Māori debut against the Indigenous All Stars.
+On 1 February 2022, Nikorima was named to make his New Zealand Māori debut against the Indigenous All Stars.

-In Round 16, Jayden made his Melbourne Storm debut against the Manly Warringah Sea Eagles after playing his last NRL match over 2,264 days ago.
+In round 16, Nikorima made his Melbourne Storm debut against the Manly Warringah Sea Eagles after playing his last NRL match over 2,264 days ago.
 He had his Storm debut jersey (cap 223) presented to him by teammate Cameron Munster.

+2023

+In round 27 of the 2023 NRL season, Nikorima was called into the Melbourne side for their game against Brisbane which Melbourne would go on to win 32-22.

+On 30 September 2023, it was reported that Nikorima had signed for French side Catalans Dragons on a two-year deal.

+2024

+On 12 July 2024 it was announced that Catalans Dragons had terminated his contract, along with two other players namely Sio Siua Taukeiaho and Damel Diakhate, for being "...involved in an incident deemed to be ‘highly unacceptable’ by the French club and contrary to their values...".
+On 18 July, he signed a deal with the Salford Red Devils to the end of the 2025 season.

+2025

+Nikorima played 15 matches for Salford in the 2025 Super League season as the club endured a horrid year on and off the field finishing bottom of the table.

+On 23 October 2025 it was announced that Nikorima has signed a three-year contract with newly promoted Bradford Bulls.